Ecwid/ecwid-api-docs/includes/_authentication.md

 Public token provides limited access to public store data via REST API interface.
 While private tokens allow you to modify something in a store, like update an order status or change storkc levels, public tokens can only get limited information from a store and create orders with limitations.

-With public access token you can use these methods from anywhere (client-side JavaScript, widget integration codes, etc.):
+With public access token you can use several REST API endpoints from anywhere (client-side JavaScript, widget integration codes, etc.).
+These methods are available for public token **regardless of the other access scope your requested** from a store – you only need the `public_storefront` scope to use them:

 - [Get store profile](https://developers.ecwid.com/api-documentation/store-information#get-store-profile)
 - [Search enabled products](https://developers.ecwid.com/api-documentation/products#search-products)